codepr/memento/README.md

 Still in development and certainly bugged, it currently supports some commands in a distributed context across a cluster of machines.
-There isn't a replica system yet, planning to add it soon, currently the database can be started in cluster mode with the -c flag and by creating a configuration file on each node.
-As default behaviour, memento search for a ~/.memento file in $HOME, by the way it is also possible to define a different path.
+There isn't a replica system yet, planning to add it soon, currently the database can be started in cluster mode with the `-c` flag and by creating a configuration file on each node.
+As default behaviour, memento search for a `~/.memento` file in `$HOME`, by the way it is also possible to define a different path.

 The configuration file shall strictly follow some rules, a sample could be: